bensu/basic-om-tut/Basic-Tutorial.md

             [clojure.string :as string]))
 ```

-Let's add a new function called `parse-contact`.
-Evaluate it.
+Let's add a new function called `parse-contact` and save it.

 ```clj
 (defn parse-contact [contact-str]